 3. Give your date the space they need

-One of the most important and defining rules of dating is to effectively give space and keep those boundaries at bay.
+One of the most important and defining rules of dating is to effectively give space and keep those boundaries.
 While old fashioned dating etiquette might teach you to jump into relationship labels and exclusivity tags sooner, modern day dating just does not subscribe to that manual.

 We are used to meeting so many people at once, that not everyone is eager to announce their loyalties too soon.